xtfocus/khoailang/journal/next_thing.md

     When you generate quizzes, must also consider the meaning of the word, demonstrated in the 'back' text of the word

-    Use one schema for each openai api call
+    Use one schema for each openai api call, as demonstrated in the example above

     If the word is a duplicate, and user selected it, we still generate quizzes for it, otherwise we do not.

-    About quiz types that we can generate, check out #file:quizzes_design.md
+    About quiz types that we can generate, check out #file:quizzes_design.md.

     Finally, After populating new quizzes and flashcards --> save to 'quizzes' and 'flashcards' tables.

 Notes:
 - Use loguru and put logs so I know what happening in the backend
-- During generating flashcards and quizzes we should use websocket connections to keep the connection alive, otherwise we will be met with timeout error, yuck.
-With websocket you must also handle authentication properly
+- Generating flashcards and quizzes should be run as Celery task.
+We might need to create another service for that.
 - Keep all the quiz-generating code in app/utils